All-School Campuses Map

 Bent Student Center

-Bent Student Center houses classrooms, a learning area, counseling and student activities offices and a small conference room.
+Bent Student Center houses College Counseling, a learning area, counseling and student activities offices and a small conference room.
 Here, you can also find the Campus Store which provides students, faculty and family with school spirit wear and other school supplies.
 The Canteen is also located in this building.

 View 360 Images: